jmattgiroux/Personal-Software-Portfolio/CS 246 (aka CS 310)/Weekly Assignments/W01: Prove/README.md

 sudo apt-get install build-essential

-This program was created using CLion, an IDE created by the company JetBrains.
+This program was created using Visual Studio Code.
 It is programmed in C++, and was compiled in the
 Linux terminal with the command